directus/directus/docs/reference/sdk-js.md

 const directus = new DirectusSDK('https://api.example.com/', {
 	auth: {
 		storage: new MemoryStore(), // Storage adapter where refresh tokens are stored in JSON mode
 		mode: 'json', // What login mode to use.
-One of `json`, `cookie`
+One of `json`, `cookie`.
+Defaults to `cookie`
-		autoRefresh: true, // Whether or not to automatically refresh the access token on login },
+		autoRefresh: true, // Whether or not to automatically refresh the access token on login.
+Defaults to `false` },
 });
 ```